Career Exploration Competition

 *Scholarships checks will be made out to qualified charitable entities

-FINAL ORAL COMPETITION: The plan is for the finalist teams to compete for scholarship funds in an oral competition during the unique Financial ConNEXTion Educational Cruise departing Long Beach CA on March 29, 2022 going to Cabo San Lucas.
+FINAL ORAL COMPETITION: The plan is for the finalist teams to compete for scholarship funds in an oral competition during the unique Financial ConNEXTion Educational Cruise departing Galveston, TX on February 25, 2023 going to Puerto Costa Maya, Mexico.
 The scholarship award will be partially based on attendance (both student & professor) at the educational meetings and group dinners conducted on the cruise.
 If the cruise is cancelled due to emergency the oral competition will be held by video and scholarships will be awarded.

 ORAL COMPETITION CONTENT: The oral presentation will be based on how the information gathered for the paper influenced the students’ decision to either pursue, or not pursue, the 2 careers studied.
 PowerPoint will be optional.
 A team will be disqualified if a student or professor does not participate in the cruise for any reason other than medical or national emergency.

 CRUISE EXPENSES COVERED: The student finalists and professor from each university will have the cruise cabin expense for a double occupancy inside cabin covered.
 This includes meals in main dining, taxes, and gratuities.
 It does not include transportation to and from Vancouver or shore excursions.
-Reservations must be made with Tina at 727-642-2583 before November 25, 2021 (refer to Financial ConNEXTion cruise).
+Reservations must be made with Sherrie at 877-338-3310 before November 25, 2022 (refer to Financial ConNEXTion cruise).
 After this date changes will be made at the then available rate.

 OTHER CRUISE ATTENDEES: Students, family and friends are invited to attend this unique cruise experience.